What Makes a Good Twitch Offline Banner?

 - Format: Twitch supports JPG, PNG, and GIF formats.

-What Information Should You Post on Your Twitch Banner?
+What Should Be on Your Twitch Offline Screen?

 It is often argued that people can simply “scroll down” to find out information on your profile page.
 They are unable to do so, however, if one of your videos has been embedded on another site.
 Having the last few frames of every video ending with your offline stream banner will ensure that viewers from other sites will be able to find your channel, social media, and other key information.